 Figure 5 shows another example of variational retrieval using simulated C-band radar observations.
 S-band dataset shown in Fig. 2 is also used for this simulation.
-The error standard deviations for simulated C-band data $Z'{\rm H}$, $Z'{\rm DR}$ and $K{\rm DP}$ have been increased and are 2 dB, 0.2 dB and 0.2° /km, respectively.
+The error standard deviations for simulated C-band data Z'H , Z'{DR} , and K{DP} have been increased and are 2 and 0.2 dB and 0.2° km-1, respectively.
 The simulation ignores the bias as well.
-The analysis region is 120 km by 120 km with 601 by 601 grid points and a space of 200 meters.
+The analysis region is 120 km × 120 km with 601 × 601 grid points and a space of 200 m.
 The decorrelation length r_L is increased to 4 km.
-The assumed errors for $Z'{\rm H}$, $Z'{\rm DR}$ and $K{\rm DP}$ in the variational scheme are still 1 dB, 0.1 dB, 0.1°/km, which are smaller than simulated errors.
+The assumed errors for Z'H , Z'{DR} , and K{DP} in the variational scheme are still 1 and 0.1 dB and 0.1° km-1, which are smaller than simulated errors.
 The constant background is again used for the variational analysis.
 Although simulated errors are higher than measurement errors assumed in the variational retrieval scheme, the algorithm still gives a good retrieval, which shows similar storm features as in the truth.
 The attenuation has been well corrected and the retrieved radar images have been smoothed.
-The biases of analysis results are 0.051 dB, 0.071 dB, and -0.015°/km, and the RMSE are 2.93 dB, 0.33 dB, and 0.12 °/km for $Z'{\rm H}$, $Z'{\rm DR}$, and $K{\rm DP}$, respectively.
+The biases of analysis results are 0.051 and 0.071 dB and -0.015° km-1, and the RMSE are 2.93 and 0.33 dB and 0.12° km-1 for Z'H , Z'{DR} , and K{DP} , respectively.
 The biases and errors of retrieval results are larger because of the increase of errors added in the simulated dataset.
 Although the error assumption in variational retrieval does not match the "true" error (i.e., simulated measurement error), the retrieval error is also consistent with the "true" error.
 The proposed retrieval algorithm still performs well for this example of C-band data.